zenml-io/zenml/docs/book/guides/common-usecases/custom-materializer.md

             f.write(my_obj.name)
 ```

-Pro-tip: Use the ZenML `fileio` handle to ensure your materialization logic works across artifact stores (local and
+Pro-tip: Use the ZenML `fileio` handler to ensure your materialization logic works across artifact stores (local and
 remote like S3 buckets).

 Then edit the pipeline as follows: